climpr/get-bicep-deployments/README.md

 # Get Bicep Deployments

-This action assists in determining which Bicep deployments should be deployed based on conditions like the Github event, modified files, regex and environment filters and the `deploymentconfig.json` configuration file.
+This action assists in determining which Bicep deployments should be deployed based on conditions like the Github event, modified files, regex and environment filters and the `deploymentconfig.json` or `deploymentconfig.jsonc` configuration file.

 ## How to use this action